21st November, 2009|

 Inside we can clearly see a 6502 CPU and a few logic chips, pretty simple stuff really.
 At least now we know the devs got it right :-)

-But unfortunately now the PCB is not working, so alas, the Zoar is no more :-(
+But unfortunately now that the CPU module is removed permanently, the PCB is not working so alas, the Zoar is no more :-(

 UPDATE: One of the devs put in a request for a schem, and since there may be others who are wondering what the CPU module circuit